tomwhartung/five_factor_model/results/tomh/02-truity.md

 # 2nd Questionnaire

+Going through these in the sequence in which they are listed in `online-questionnaires/list_of_questionnaires.md` .

-Note: took this one second.
+That means I took this one second.

 ## Results